J-shiro/J-shiro.github.io/content/post/chinese/CET6/text/index.zh-cn.md

 Outer beauty, to be sure, is **not insignificant(固然重要)**, but it will eventually fade with age.
 Inner beauty, on the other hand, lasts forever and even has the potential to get more **radiant(光彩夺目的)** with time.
 Such radiance **from the inside out(由内而外)** can not only help increase **personal charisma(个人魅力)**, but also bring hope and warmth to others.
 That is why people of **lofty character(高尚的品德)** always command wide respect, no matter whether they look **gorgeous(华丽的)** or not. **Take the medical staff who have risked their lives to(冒着生命危险) battle the novel coronavirus(新型管状病毒) in the front line as an example**.
 Despite the **bruises(伤痕)** and marks the **protective masks(防护口罩)** left on their faces, they have been praised as **heroes in harm's way(最美逆行者)** for their selfless dedication to public health.

 Therefore, we must **bear in mind that(谨记)** genuine beauty is found in our character rather than our external appearance.
 And to attain a beautiful soul, it is crucial to strive for self-improvement and enjoy doing good deeds.

+## Importance of having a sense of social responsibility

+Problems such as the **violation of privacy(侵犯隐私)**  and environmental pollution are becoming increasingly **prevalent(普遍的)** in modern society. **To some extent(从某种程度上讲)** , they can **be ascribed to(归咎于)** a distinct lack of a sense of social responsibility among enterprises and individuals, which is **of crucial importance in** building a better world.

+When seeking profits, socially responsible corporations never forget to make positive contributions to our society.
+Take Alibaba, a leading tech company in China.
+The Ant Forest green initiative it launched in 2016 has so far inspired up to 500 million Alipay users to **adopt low-carbon lifestyles** and resulted in over 100 million trees planted in China's most **barren regions(贫瘠地区)**.
+At the individual level, a sense of social responsibility motivates us college students to acquire as much knowledge as possible and put it into practice. **It also prevents us from engaging in unethical behaviors such as campus violence and academic misconduct(学术不端) that cause negative social impacts.**

+To sum up, a healthy society requires all its members to take on their **respective(各自的)**  responsibilities.
+Everyone, therefor, should develop a sense of social responsibility, especially we college students who will be **a pillar of society(社会中坚力量)** in the future.